kimchi-project/kimchi/docs/README.md

 Known Issues
 ------------

-1. Kimchi is still experimental and should not be used in a production environment.
-2. When you are using NFS as storage pool, check the nfs export path permission is configured as:
+1. When you are using NFS as storage pool, check the nfs export path permission is configured as:
     (1) export path need to be squashed as kvm gid and libvirt uid:
         /my_export_path *(all_squash,anongid=<kvm-gid>, anonuid=<libvirt-uid>,rw,sync)